janus-idp/backstage-plugins/plugins/rbac/README.md

 g, user:default/<login-id/user-name>, role:default/team_a
 ```

+> Note: Even after applying above permissions if the create button is still disabled then please contact your administrator as you might be conditionally restricted to access the create button.

 - To fetch the permissions from other plugins like `Kubernetes` and `Jenkins` in the Role Form as mentioned [here](https://github.com/janus-idp/backstage-plugins/blob/main/plugins/rbac-backend/docs/permissions.md), add the following configuration in your `app-config.yaml`:

 ```yaml title="app-config.yaml"